Copy of Charles Darwin's 'Origin of Species' sells for record half million | DW | 15.06.2019

 Caspary's work was discussed in other Darwin publications including his 1868 The Variation of Animals and Plants Under Domestication as well as in his 1877 The Different Forms of Flowers on Plants of the Same Species.

-The book was purchased in the early 20th century by Edward Bradford Titchener, an English-born psychologist and professor at Cornell University, and descended to the current owner.
+The book was purchased in the early 20th century by Edward Bradford Titchener, an English-born psychologist and professor at Cornell University, and handed down to the current owner.

 Celebrations have been taking place around the world for the 200th anniversary of the birth of Charles Darwin, the man whose book "On The Origin of Species" transformed our view of the natural world.
 (12.02.2009)